 Pune Then:

 Shivaji Maharaj was once a resident of Kasabe.
 Kasabe was once destroyed completely by Murar Jagdeo commanding the Adil Shahi force in the year 1630.
-It was during Shivaji Maharaj time that the city was recreated with Kasabe Pune.
+It was during Shivaji Maharaj's time that the city was recreated with Kasabe Pune.
 With Kasabe Ganapati temple and Lal Mahal for his mother, Pune once again became habitable.

 Name Pune: